 No, supplementing with one type of probiotic can lead to imbalances within the body.
 Since different bacteria have different actions an overbalance of one type is not desirable.
 It is best to take a probiotic supplement with a variety of different species of beneficial bacteria.

 VII.
 When during the day should probiotics be provided?

-It is thought that certain species of beneficial bacteria flourish in the morning and some at night, so splitting daily supplementation into two equal dosages would seem to make the most sense.
-Also, some species of beneficial bacteria are susceptible to strong stomach acid, so supplementing after a meal, when stomach acid is weakest, may be helpful as well.
+It is thought that certain species of beneficial bacteria flourish in the morning and some at night, so, in a perfect world, splitting daily supplementation into two equal dosages would seem to make the most sense.
+Also, some species of beneficial bacteria are susceptible to strong stomach acid, so supplementing away from meals, when stomach acid is weakest, may be helpful as well.
 Though, in recent years probiotic science has come a long way so current probiotic cultures are much more resilient to stomach acid.
-For this reason, and a matter of convenience, mixing probiotics in with their food is fine.
+For this reason, and a matter of convenience, mixing probiotics in with you dog or cat's food is fine.
 In addition, probiotic formulas, like that found in our Digestive Enzyme and Probiotics or our Daily Multi Plus, provide additional quantities of probiotics to make up for any potential loss during that may occur during digestion.

 VIII.
 Is yogurt good enough?

 Unfortunately yogurt, especially commercial supermarket brands, is not a good source of beneficial bacteria.
 Many yogurt products do not contain living organisms and if they do, only in small amounts and a narrow range of beneficial organisms.
 In addition, they acidify over time killing bacteria so there is very little healthy bacterial content when they get to you.
 Natural, organic yogurt can be better, but using a probiotic supplement containing billions of viable healthy bacteria is preferable.

 IX.
 What about foods or other products marketed as containing probiotics?